The Container Runtime Benchmark 2026: containerd vs CRI-O vs crun for High-Density Nodes

 War Story: The “Zombie” Node

-When the Docker daemon crashed (which it did under load), it took every container on the node with it.
-The processes were technically running, but the kubelet lost track of them.
-We called them “Zombie Nodes.”
+When the Docker daemon crashed under load, it took every container on the node with it.
+The processes were technically still running, but the kubelet had lost track of them.
+Zombie Nodes — alive but unrecoverable without a restart.

-- Audit Your Overhead: Run
+- Audit your overhead: Run

 Stop paying for the container wrapper.
 Pay for the application inside it.